lilab-bcb/pegasus/docs/usage.rst

 	-\\-processed
 		Input file is processed and thus no PCA & diffmap will be run.

-	-\\-genome <genome>
+	-\\-considered-refs <ref_list>
-		A string contains comma-separated genome names. pegasus will read all groups associated with genome names in the list from the hdf5 file.
-If genome is None, all groups will be considered.
+		A string contains comma-separated reference(e.g. genome) names. pegasus will read all groups associated with reference names in the list from the input file.
+If <ref_list> is None, all groups will be considered.

+  	-\\-channel <channel_attr>
+		Use <channel_attr> to create a 'Channel' column metadata field.
+All cells within a channel are assumed to come from a same batch.

+	-\\-black-list <black_list>
+		Cell barcode attributes in black list will be popped out.
+Format is "attr1,attr2,...,attrn".

 	-\\-min-genes-on-raw <number>
 		If input are raw 10x matrix, which include all barcodes, perform a pre-filtration step to keep the data size small.
 In the pre-filtration step, only keep cells with at least <number> of genes. [default: 100]